-Baltic TRAM began 2018 with a wealth of insights in research-business cooperation, having obtained more than half of business enquiries submitted during the open call.
-This experience has facilitated further thinking on how to advance and build upon this initial engagement with businesses and further enhance their innovation potential.
+Baltic TRAM has started 2018 with a wealth of insights in research-business cooperation by having obtained more than half of business enquiries submitted during the open call.
+This experience has facilitated further thinking on how to advance the initially established contacts with businesses and further enhance their innovation potential.

 Building on the findings of its predecessor Science Link (Minniberger & Ibert, 2013, p.
-12), one potential solution Baltic TRAM network is considering for maintaining these research-business ties, is a voucher scheme that would be implemented after the closure of the third open call and the overall implementation of the Interreg Vb Baltic Sea Region (BSR) Programme's funded project phase.
-The briefing note is designed in order to explore the voucher scheme concept in more detail, specifically with a voucher scheme's relevance to the operational phase of the transnational network of Industrial Research Centres in the post-Baltic TRAM project period.
+12), one of the potential solutions for maintaining these research-business ties Baltic TRAM network considers a voucher scheme to be implemented after the closure of the third open call and the overall implementation of the Interreg Vb Baltic Sea Region Programme's funded project phase.
+The briefing note is designed in order to explore in more detail a voucher scheme's relevance to the operational phase of the transnational network of Industrial Research Centres in the post-Baltic TRAM project period.

-To illustrate how this suggestion fits in a wider set of similar offers, Baltic TRAM has undertaken a preliminary mapping exercise, which serves also as a follow-up activity to the recommendations expressed in relation to Science Link.
-This primarily comes from the suggestion that national support programmes could be used as complementary funding sources, in case companies would be interested in requesting follow-up activities to the measurements obtained during the Science Link offering neutron studies or synchrotron radiation free of charge (Minniberger & Ibert, 2013, p.
-12).
-The Baltic TRAM partnership does not claim this mapping exercise to be exhaustive; one key reason being that Baltic TRAM network's common denominator can be themed as "material measurements sciences".
+In order to explore how this suggestion fits in a wider set of similar offers, Baltic TRAM has done a preliminary mapping exercise, which serves also as a follow-up activity to the recommendations expressed in relation to Science Link, namely, a suggestion that national support programmes could be used as complementary funding sources in case companies would be interested in requesting follow-up activities to the measurements obtained during the Science Link offering neutron studies or synchrotron radiation free of charge.
+(Minniberger & Ibert, 2013, p.
+12) The Baltic TRAM partnership doesn't claim this mapping exercise to be exhaustive.
+One reason to be mentioned is that Baltic TRAM network's common denominator can be themed as "material measurements sciences".
 Thus, its major interest lies in exploring in greater detail innovation vouchers which offer contracting of materials analysis from academic centres or research institutions.

-Baltic TRAM bears in mind that its interest is primarily linked to the potential development of an innovation voucher scheme with characteristics of the so-called "first generation" vouchers.1 This type of vouchers, in such Baltic TRAM countries as Finland, has proven to be a good incentive to introduce participating companies to an outside expertise for their innovation process, which some of businesses had never been acquainted with (OECD Publishing, 2011, p.
-252).
-However, bearing in mind the overall shared smart specialisation areas identified in the BSR Policy Briefing 4/2017 (Mickus et al., 2017, p.
-30), Baltic TRAM is interested in learning
+Baltic TRAM bears in mind that its interest is largely linked to the potential development of an innovation voucher scheme with characteristics of the so-called "first generation" vouchers.
+This type of vouchers, in such Baltic TRAM countries as Finland, has proven to be a good incentive to introduce participating companies to an outside expertise for their innovation process, which some of the businesses had never been acquainted with.
+(OECD Publishing, 2011, p.
+252) However, bearing in mind the overall shared smart specialisation areas identified in the BSR Policy Briefing 4/2017 (Mickus et al., 2017, p.
+30), Baltic TRAM is interested in learning from the findings crafted in the context of the innovation voucher schemes for health sector with focus on

-1 Reference to the 1st generation vouchers is tailored for those voucher programmes which support technology co-operation between SMEs and research centres.
+&lt;sup>1 Reference to the 1st generation vouchers is tailored for those voucher programmes which support technology co-operation between SMEs and research centres.
 The 2nd generation vouchers are characterised by a number of variations and a greater focus on service innovation.
 (Greenovate!
 Europe, n.d.)
 The 2nd generation "support schemes allow SMEs to get advice on their innovation and expansion plans, business strategies, on any other innovation initiative".
 (OECD Publishing, 2011, p.
 249)

-from the findings crafted in the context of the innovation voucher schemes for health sector with a focus on bio-technologies, digital growth with a focus on information and communications technology (ICT) and sustainable energy.
+bio-technologies, digital growth with a focus on information and communications technology (ICT) and sustainable energy.